datamade/how-to/investment-time/README.md

 ### How much investment time do I have?

-DataMade employees may use 10% of hours worked in a given two-week cycle, or one of every 10 days worked, for investment time.
+DataMade employees earn investment time equal to 10% of hours worked in a given two-week cycle.

-Employees will be assigned to one of two cohorts with alternating two-week cycles, so that investment time is staggered across the team.
-Assignments will appear on the DataMade calendar as `${STAFF} investment time`, every other week.

-Staff may use investment time as their schedule allows during the week of their designated investment day, however it may not be used during their off week.
+Earned investment time is calculated from hours worked in the week preceding investment day, as well as hours scheduled to be worked the week of investment day.

+Say a full-time staffer takes a day off and works 28 hours the week before investment day, and plans to work 35 hours the week of investment day.
+They earn `(28 + 35) * 0.1 = 6.3 hours` of investment time.

+### When can I use investment time?

+Investment time may be spent on designated, companywide investment days, which take place every other Thursday.
+These days are marked on the DataMade calendar.
+Investment time may not be spent outside of designated investment days.

+Client work will be structured and staffed such that conflict with investment time is minimized, e.g., no late-week launches, managed urgency, and reasonable boundary setting.
+Partners and staff will (mutually) respect the use of investment time and limit expectations of staff on investment days.
+In the rare event that an urgent issue arises during investment day, staff should consult their manager to determine next steps.

-Investment time should be added to DataMade's weekly planning document at the start of each week.
+Planned investment time should be added to the weekly planning document so other responsibilities can be scheduled accordingly.

 ### How can investment time be used?